Girlfriends’ Guide to Divorce Review

 As we watch the final stages leading to divorce blossom into a fantastic meltdown, Abby tries to keep up appearances for the sake of her book, with a tour coming up, but the sudden surge in time that she spends in public with her newly divorced friends – Lyla (Janeane Garofalo) and Phoebe (Beau Garrett) – opens the door for a lot of gossip.
 As it becomes more and more apparent that Abby is going to have to deal with her new lot in life, she has to explain things to her brother (Patrick Heusinger), who she’s been avoiding for just that reason, and she’s going to have to figure out how to keep selling books.
 That last one goes fantastically awry when Abby is a little too free with her thoughts.

 Confident that you know where we’re headed by having heard the title, the show is now free to spin us down the road that, we must assume, will ultimately lead to Abby learning a lot of lessons about divorce, and bringing to all the highs and lows inherent therein that same perspective that made you fall in love with her earlier books, and her.
 Or, something like that.
+Often, divorce is the best way forward for all parties involved.
+Ending it properly with professionals like Woodridge divorce lawyers might be preferable to unhappily living a lie in a broken marriage.

 The show may opt for too easy a way out of reality when it comes to some of the men, who are either too far to the side of odd jerk to truly be targets worth swinging at, or are a bit too “yummy” to be viable candidates for… non-calendar-posing activities of any kind.
 That said, with the lengths the show goes to when it comes to building clever responses to situations that are all-too-familiar, and characters that shouldn’t be able to tear themselves another dimension, it becomes largely forgivable when the show want to give us some of the easier pieces by way of hyperbole.